SanketGawande27/Linux-L0-and-L1-Proficiency/README.md

       3. I wrote a shell script which will accept three nos. from the keyboard and finds the largest of them.

       4. I wrote a shell script that will accept a file to copy the contents to temp.txt another file.

+      6. I wrote a script which when executed checks out whether it is a working day or not?